 The first thing we must do when you reach this stage is order any outstanding medical records and medical bills.
-We will also document your lost wages.
 We may have to wait 30-60 days to receive your medical records or bills.
 Every facility is different, but this is a good average time to wait for medical records.

 Demand or Lawsuit

 When we have everything, my paralegals will put it together into a demand package.
 This is an organized packet containing everything related to your damages in the case – your medical records, your medical bills, your property damages, your lost wages, and any out of pocket expenses you may have.

-After that, we are waiting on the insurance company.
-They will get back to me in a reasonable time, and we will engage in negotiations.
-If they are being reasonable and we can agree on a number, we will settle the case.
+If the other driver’s insurance company is being reasonable and we can agree on a number, we will settle the case.
 If we cannot settle the case, we will move on to filing a lawsuit.

 More and more, the personal injury system forces us to file a lawsuit simply to get a reasonable number out of the adverse driver’s insurance company.
 It sounds silly, but it is a real problem.